 – Protection of in-band systems operating under AM(R)S and AM(OR)S, and of adjacent band systems below 117.975 MHz under ARNS would be resolved through conventional frequency planning exercise, involving the relevant aeronautical authorities including ICAO, and assigning frequencies to the satellite system over interested regions in a manner that ensures compatibility between ground and satellite facilities.

-View 1

-– Protection of adjacent-band systems operating above 137 MHz in the Mobile satellite service (space-to-Earth), Space operation service (space-to-Earth), Space research service (space-to-Earth), and Meteorological satellite service (space-to-Earth) would be ensured, thanks to the 1 MHz guard band in 136-137 MHz.
+– Protection of adjacent-band systems operating above 137 MHz in the Mobile satellite service (space-to-Earth), Space operation service (space-to-Earth), Space research service (space-to-Earth), and Meteorological satellite service (space-to-Earth) would be ensured by a 1 MHz guard band in 136-137 MHz.

-View 2

-– Protection of adjacent-band systems operating above 137 MHz in the Mobile satellite service (space-to-Earth), Space operation service (space-to-Earth), Space research service (space-to-Earth), and Meteorological satellite service (space-to-Earth) might be ensured, thanks to the 1 MHz guard band in 136-137 MHz in case all would be captured correctly and would be mandatory used.
-Further dynamic studies are required to confirm that.
-Otherwise AMS(R)S system might not be compatible with primary services in adjacent band.